Ctrl-Alt-Defeat-24/ECOLUTION/source/apis/API_GUIDE.md

     - Provides GoogleMaps-like navigation and route queries, allows us to find different routes and visually present them in the eco travel routes
  3) National Grid
     - GB Certified generational mix down to postal code, this is to be used as a more precise replacement for EMaps if the user elects to enter their post code in their preferences
+ 4) Recycle Now
+    - Certified information regarding Recycling Centres and what can be recycled within them - exclusive to the UK as it only has information regarding that region